 Things to Consider When Choosing the Best Motherboard for i7 9700K

 The thought of building a new PC can be fascinating and overwhelming simultaneously.
-The most important thing is to ensure that you have the right hardware combination.
+The most important thing is ensuring you have the right hardware combination.

 The first thing to consider before getting a motherboard for your processor is compatibility.
 If you are looking for a motherboard that supports your Intel Core i7-9700K, here are some things to consider.

 This is an essential factor to consider.
 You do not want to bring your motherboard home and realize it is incompatible with the CPU.
-Presently, the common types of processor sockets in the market include the BGA, PGA, and LGA.
+The common processor sockets in the market include the BGA, PGA, and LGA.

 The number of SATA ports it comes with will determine the quality and type of motherboard you will get.
 These ports incorporate optical drives and storage drives, including HDD.